jonesbrett/Python-3-Cheatsheet/pages/data.md

 ### Mapping Data to a List

-You can map data to multiple values in a list using the map funtion, for example if the user had entered 3 and 4:
+You can map data to multiple values in a List using the map funtion, for example if the user had entered 3 and 4:

 ```python
 a, b = list(map(int, input("enter two digits").split()))